February 26, 2014

 Expanded learning refers to summer, intersession, and before and after school programs.
 Research on expanded learning programs shows a positive effect on student attendance at school, reduced high school dropout rates, reduced juvenile crime, and increased academic success for students.
 Shortly after taking office in 2011, Torlakson created an After School Division at the California Department of Education charged with improving and expanding these learning opportunities for students.

 "Californians have always led the way in seeing the value of expanded learning and being willing to invest in giving our young people every opportunity to succeed," Torlakson said.
-"When I created the After School Division, it was to build on that support and momentum, in part by looking at the best programs and working to identify the keys to their success and replicate it."
+"When I created the Expanded Learning Division, it was to build on that support and momentum, in part by looking at the best programs and working to identify the keys to their success and replicate it."

 - Youth voice and leadership (providing young people a meaningful role in program design and implementation, with ongoing access to leadership roles).